omegas82128/Aikino/README.md

 Death Note (Dual-Audio)
 ```

+##### **NOTE:** All folders will be considered TV Show Folders by default.

 #### I got the notification that icon was applied.
 Why isn't the icon displayed on the folder yet?
 Windows File Explorer updates on its own pace.
 It can apply the icon in a few seconds to about a minute.

 If it does not update till then close the application.
 Icon should be applied in 30 seconds.

 If the icon is still not applied, use 'Refresh Folder Icon' in the windows right-click menu on the folder in question.

 #### I changed poster size from settings.
 Why is the downloaded poster of previous size?

 The change takes effect on application restart.
-So when you restart the application, Aikino will download the poster in the new size.
+So when you restart the application, Aikino will download the poster in
+the new size.

 #### Why doesn't my movie/tv show/anime have more/any posters?

 All posters are provided by [TMDb](https://www.themoviedb.org/).
-If you have a poster that you want to add, and it follows TMDb guidelines, you can upload on TMDb and access it through Aikino.
+If you have a poster that you want to add, and it
+follows TMDb guidelines, you can upload on TMDb and access it through Aikino.

 #### Can I use Aikino to create and apply an icon from a poster that I have?

 Yes you can.
 Just turn on Local Posters feature from settings.
-After that posters in the folder you opened will display, along with posters provided by the app, for icon creation.
+After that posters in the folder you opened will display,
+along with posters provided by the app, for icon creation.
 (It is turned on by default)

+#### Aikino thought that xyz tv show was a movie, or xyz movie was a tv show.
+What should I do?

+Click on search.
+Then change the type from tv show to movie or whichever the correct one is and then search and select
+from the search results.

 ## Credits

 Aikino uses the following APIs:

 * **imcdonagh** - [image4j](https://github.com/imcdonagh/image4j)
 * **Ivan Szkiba**- [ini4j](http://ini4j.sourceforge.net/)
 * **G00fY2** - [version-compare](https://github.com/G00fY2/version-compare)